talent-plan/tinysql/README.md

 ./tidb-server --store=tikv --path="127.0.0.1:2379"
 ```

+## Autograding

+Since Jun 2022, we start mainly use [classroom](./tutorial.md) to accept labs and provide autograding timely.
+Once the classroom invitation is not provided, please try the tradition way to submit labs through email.

 ## Contributing

 Contributions are welcomed and greatly appreciated.
 See [Contribution Guide](https://github.com/pingcap/community/tree/master/contributors) for details on submitting patches and the contribution workflow.